 Recently, the FNS expanded their SNAP (Supplemental Nutrition Assistance Programs) online purchasing program, but if those most in need of this program can't access the Internet, what good does it do?

-There may be hope yet, as Comcast recently announced free Internet service to low-income households for up to 60 days as well as increased speeds for the service (from 15 Mbps to 25 Mbps).
+There may be hope yet, as Comcast recently announced free Internet service to low-income households for 60-days now through the end of 2020 as well as increased speeds for the service (from 15 Mbps to 25 Mbps).
 AT&T is providing two months free to those who qualify for its affordable Internet program, AT&T Access.
 AT&T is also offering free smartphones for life to first responders.
 Charter Spectrum also offers affordable Internet through its Internet Assist program (30Mbps for $14.99 per month).

 In this time of life and death, bridging the digital divide has become more important than ever.